Terrastories/terrastories/documentation/CUSTOMIZATION.md

 ### Step 1: Prepare the CSVs

 First, download [this Terrastories data structure template](https://drive.google.com/file/d/1Ir6TC5THEoQKk-98JZ5KpTjXd-R6yMmA/view?usp=sharing) which has three different tabs, for Places, Speakers, and Stories.
-The idea is to populate the spreadsheet with your data, and to then save each tab in a CSV format (`Places.csv`, `Speakers,csv`, and `Stories.csv`).
+The idea is to populate the spreadsheet with your data, and to then save each tab in a CSV format (`Places.csv`, `Speakers.csv`, and `Stories.csv`).

-Note the sample data, and the order of the columns in the spreadsheet.
-For the CSV importer to work, you have to stick with the same column order.

 When imported, there will be links between different data types.
 To create these links, the content in the following fields has to match exactly:
 * The entries for `speaker_name` in the `Speakers` tab have to be the same as the entries for `speaker_name` in the `Stories` tab.